leonidas/codeblog/2012/2012-01-13-transparency-a-client-side-templating-for-nodejs-and-jquery.md

 ```

 Frustrated with the amount of labor, I decided to roll out my own and focus on simplicity.
 In this article,
 I walk through some of the main design decisions and corresponding implementation.
+For the impatient, here's
+[the demo site][4].

 ## No syntax, please!